 Many issues can be resolved by simply speaking with a customer service representative.
 Disputes regarding claim payment or benefit eligibility should be directed to our customer service lines at 604-419-2000 in the lower mainland, or toll-free at 1-877-PAC-BLUE (1-877-722-2583).
+You can also send us a message.
 Once in contact with our customer service center, the representative will be able to provide you with a timeline to seek resolution.
 Most claim issues can be resolved within 5 business days.

 If your complaint involves a suspected privacy breach, please contact the previously mentioned numbers or direct your correspondence to:

 c/o Pacific Blue Cross